yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 ## Create a configuration file for Prometheus.

-You can use the prometheus.yml.example file as a starting point and customize it to suit your needs.
-Or you can create your just right now!
+You can use the `prometheus.yml.example file` as a starting point and customize it to suit your needs.

+Let's create yours just right now!

 You will need to create a`  .yml`  file that specifies the configuration options for your Prometheus server.
 Here are guidelines for creating a configuration file for Prometheus: